kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  _____________________________________
-/ Someone whom you reject today, will \
+/ You will be awarded the Nobel Peace \
-\ reject you tomorrow.                /
+\ Prize... posthumously.              /
  -------------------------------------
         \   ^__^
          \  (oo)\_______